 If you want to save money and minimize your carbon footprint, start by investing in really good home heating and cooling systems.
-We are all aware that home heating and cooling systems eat up the biggest chunk of our monthly utility bill.
+We are all aware that home heating and cooling appliances eat up the biggest chunk of our monthly utility bill.
 Add to that the fact that in order to produce energy and electricity, big power plants burn fossil fuels to meet our power demand, which in turn adds more greenhouse gasses going up into our atmosphere aside from being a big financial burden.

 With continued advancements in HVAC technology, there are now more home heating and cooling system alternatives than there was before, and even plenty of environment-friendly brands to choose from.
-See Bulldog Heating & Cooling Ottawa.

 Choosing a System

 Any HVAC expert will tell you that you can basically install any home heating system in your home, as long as you take into consideration cost and aesthetics.
 Moreover, also think about home modifications that can boost energy efficiency.
 You may want to look into improving your home ventilation system first and installing passive solar heating too.
 After looking into these options, think about the climate in your area and what kinds of fuel are available in your locality.

 Generally, the most energy-efficient types of heating systems are central heating, baseboard heaters, and water-based heaters.
 They can all be powered by electricity coming from solar panels or any alternative power resource.
 Central heating with a boiler or furnace is probably the most economical choice and a typical heating method.
 The use of resistance baseboard heaters is costly.
 A hot water system is becoming more popular and is best for climates that do not require a cooling system at home.
 With this system, the hot water runs through the pipes and radiates heat into the different parts of your home.
 It is highly efficient since you can direct the heat in areas that need heating the most.
 Energy is not needed in operating both active and passive solar heating but is often just a back-up since it needs to the sun to generate energy in itself.